Somerset Rural Life Museum

 As well as the indoor galleries, the museum site has plenty of outdoor space to explore, including the beautiful fourteenth-century Abbey Barn in the museum courtyard.
 Just off the courtyard you can discover the cider orchard, which includes a World War One-style allotment.

-Celebrating the seasons is a key part of museum life, with seasonal events from the New Year Wassail to a festive Victorian Christmas taking place.
+Celebrating the seasons is a key part of museum life, with seasonal events from the New Year Wassail to Christmas.
 There are also regular, themed family days, letting children get creative with crafts whilst exploring the museum.

 The on-site Grain Store Café offers a fresh seasonal menu throughout the year.
 Hot and cold drinks, cakes and light snacks are available, as well as light lunches and ice creams.